maithili-1308/devopsprojects-intermediate-/README.md

-# Created AWS VPC and its components using Terraform
+# Create AWS VPC and its components using Terraform

 1. Install Terraform on your local machine.
 2. Configure AWS credentials on your local machine.